btfidelis/gync/readme.md

 $ gync add GameName "C:\Path\To\Save"
 ```

-And start the deamon, witch will listen for changes in the save dir and replicate to your dropbox
+And start the daemon, witch will listen for changes in the save dir and replicate to your dropbox

 ```sh
 $ gync start